Nosto/wiki-docs/features/dynamic-bundle-discounts.md

 1. Nosto cannot provide support for the line item script if any customisations are made to it.
 2. Incorrect value used for SECRET_KEY.
 3. Issue with Bundle script configuration.
-4. Not all the products from a bundle is added to cart.
+4. Not all the products from a bundle are added to cart.

 ### Solution